Engineering-Research-and-Development/iotagent-opcua/docs/opc_ua_agent_tutorial.md

 For the Agent to work an initialization phase is required.
 During this phase the Agent becomes aware of what variables and methods are available on OPC UA server side.
-These information can be provided to the agent by means of a configuration file (config.json) or through the REST API.
+These information can be provided to the agent by means of a configuration file (config.json) or through the REST API

 Three different initialization modalities are available: